 Contraceptive pill hormones do not prevent a pregnancy test from detecting hCG.
 A negative result is reassuring when the test was taken at the correct time, not before 21 days after the relevant unprotected sex.

-Estroclic records when you took each pill, your pack start and end dates, and any bleeding or symptoms.
+Estroclic helps you reconstruct the full timeline, missed pills, bleeds, and pregnancy tests, so you have clear data instead of guesswork when something doesn't look right.
 It cannot tell you whether you are pregnant; the next step is a correctly timed pregnancy test and, where needed, professional advice.

 Do not extend the pill-free interval while waiting for bleeding to begin.
 Start the next pack on the scheduled day unless a healthcare professional or your patient leaflet tells you otherwise.